This article is the continuation of Why I left Dubai and won’t come back, part 1/2.

 The rules were created by men in a society dominated my men.
 That says it all.

 Polygamy is also something that places women on a different level than men.
-Men are allowed to marry up to 4 women, as long as he ensures to treat them equally, providing for them and their children.
+A man is allowed to marry up to 4 women, as long as he ensures to treat them equally, providing for them and their children.
 Up until this point, it sounds fine – having a guy that pays the bills, provides you housing… what’s there not to like?
 Well, not only the romantic notion of marriage is mutilated by the fact that you would have to share your significant other but, as a wife, you are objectified by the fact that you are put in the same shelf as the other wives.
 Somehow society tends to think that, as long as treated equally as the other women, wives would be happy.
 As if economic stability was all there is to marriage.

 7. CENSORSHIP – brought to you in all shapes and colors!